Konosprod/ciconia-js/README.md

 `sudo service mysql status`
 if you don't, follow [this link](https://linuxize.com/post/how-to-install-mariadb-on-ubuntu-18-04/) to install one

-You also need latest node, npm, and curl for later config.
+You also need latest node, yarn, and curl for later config.
 The following should be enough on most systems.
 ```
 sudo apt update
 sudo apt install nodejs
-sudo apt install npm
 sudo apt install curl
 ```
+**TODO**
+installation guide for yarn

 ## Setting up the database